RetroPie/RetroPie-Docs/docs/Transferring-Roms.md

 ### SFTP

 [SFTP](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol) or SSH File Transfer Protocol also called Secure File Transfer Protocol is a network protocol that allows you to securely transfer files over a network.
-Naturally both your PC and Pi will need to be connected to the same network via Ethernet or Wifi in order to successfully transfer your files.
+Naturally both your PC and RetroPie system will need to be connected to the same network via Ethernet or Wifi in order to successfully transfer your files.

 - Wired (needs ethernet cable)
-- Wireless (needs Pi >= 3 or wifi dongle for Pi <= 2 )
+- Wireless (Raspberry Pi Zero W, 3 and 4 models have onboard Wifi, so Pi 1 and 2 will need a dongle)

 To use SFTP, you must first [enable SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/).
 As of the November 2016 release, Raspbian has the SSH server disabled by default.